oroinc/documentation/user_guide/reports.rst

   - *Asc*: ascending
   - *Desc*: descending

-  The whole report is sorted by the column, for which the sorting is applied.
+  The whole report is sorted by the column, to which the sorting is applied.
 If sorting settings are defined for several columns, settings of the column that comes the earliest are used.

   After the report has been generated, it can be sorted by any of it columns.